SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 						(a, taxiUpdate) -> new Accumulator(a.getRideCount() + 1,
 								a.getTotalMeter().add(taxiUpdate.getMeterReading()),
 								a.getTotalPassengers() + taxiUpdate.getPassengerCount()))
-				// Calculate the window average in RideAveragePayload objects' .map(accumulator -> {
+				// Calculate the window average in RideAveragePayload objects .map(accumulator -> {
 					if (accumulator.getRideCount() == 0) {
 						// Window was empty, return empty RideAveragePayload